Responses

 instances are also what are logged in the platform

-(see Logging section), cached
+(see Logging section) and cached

-(see Caching section),
+(see Caching section).

 This section is mainly to give a quick introduction to the ChatCompletion